Advertisement

 Improving your sleep

-The most important thing you can do if you have TED is work with healthcare providers who have experience treating TED.
+The most important thing you can do if you have TED is work with healthcare providers (HCPs) who have experience treating the condition.
 The preferred approach to treatment is to work with a multidisciplinary team of HCPs that include ophthalmologists, endocrinologists, mental health professionals, and others.

 There is no cure for TED, but there are treatments that can help manage and reduce the symptoms.
 In addition to following your TED treatment plan, there are also several strategies and treatments that your healthcare team may recommend to help you sleep better.
 These include: